-The strength of Newcastle’s research partnerships was recognised in April 2020, when the Trust became part of a visionary new Academic Health Science Centre, one of only eight such ‘Centres of Excellence’ in the country.
+The strength of Newcastle’s research partnerships was recognised in April 2020, when the Trust became part of a visionary new Academic Health Science Centre, known as Newcastle Health Innovation Partners, one of only eight such centres of excellence in the country.

 Diagnostic tests and services also help to identify whether or not a person has a particular illness or disease.

 The introduction of any new diagnostics requires robust development and testing.
 In the North East, we have a unique infrastructure, with expertise spanning all stages of the development and testing process, which puts us in a strong position to improve how diseases are diagnosed.

 Diagnostics North East is a collaboration between the NHS, academia and the Academic Health Science Network (AHSN) working across the North East and North Cumbria region with a unique set of infrastructures to help industry partners develop, evaluate and encourage adoption of new diagnostic tests.